yekaizhou/duet/README.md

 |16|88196792|Duet.6701|DEL|-131|1\|1|85189772|
 |...|...|...|...|...|...|...|

-These SV phasing results will be arranged into phased_sv.vcf.
+These SV phasing results will be arranged into `phased_sv.vcf`.
 Results from intermediate steps (SNP calling, SNP phasing, SV calling) will also be written to corresponding folders in the same working directory, for the reference and utilization of the users.

 ---
 ### Contact